Multi-clocked Guarded Recursion Beyond {\omega}: Algebraic data types

+\begin{definition} An equation $(t,s)$ is a drop equation if $\fv t \neq \fv s$. \end{definition} Here $\fv t$ for $t \in \Tm(X)$ is the smallest subset $X'\subseteq X$ such that $t \in \Tm(X')$.
+Of the four examples mentioned above, only propositional truncation has drop equations.
 Note that if a theory has no drop equations, then also the least congruence on terms generated by the equations has no drop equations.
-For example, neither the theories of finite powerset, nor finite distributions, have drop equations.
-On the other hand, the propositional truncation monad is generated by a single drop equation.

-\begin{theorem} Suppose $T$ is a monad generated by an algebraic theory with no drop equations.
-Then $T$ preserves pullbacks of monomorphisms.
-As a consequence, if $\indexord$ is an uncountable regular ordinal then $T$ preserves $\opcat{\indexord}$-limits. \end{theorem}
+\begin{theorem} Suppose $T$ is a monad generated by a $\kappa$-ary algebraic theory with no drop equations.
+Then $T$ preserves pullbacks of monomorphisms and $\kappa$-small intersections.
+As a consequence, if $\indexord$ is a regular ordinal with an $\alpha \in \indexord$ of same cardinality as $\kappa$, then $T$ preserves $\opcat{\indexord}$-limits. \end{theorem}

 \begin{proof} Let $f : X \to Y$ be a map and let $Z \subseteq Y$.
 We must show that the following is a pullback

 where $i: Z \to Y$ is the inclusion.
 So suppose given $[s]_Z\in T(Z)$ and $[t]_X\in T(X)$ such that $T(i)[s]_Z = T(f)[t]_X$.
 Let $t_f$ be the result of substituting the free variables of $t$ using $f$, so that $T(f)[t]_X = [t_f]_Y$.
 The assumption says that $t_f$ and $s$ are related in the congruence relation generated by the equalities of the algebraic theory.
 Since none of these are drop equations, $t_f$ and $s$ have the same free variables.
 Since the free variables of $s$ are in $Z$, the free variables of $t$ must be in $\inv f(Z)$.
 So $[t] \in T( \inv f(Z))$ and maps to $[s]_Z\in T(Z)$ and $[t]_X\in T(X)$.
 This proves existence.